M-Osky/VCFiles/README.md

 outputs a new vcf file with a number n of samples per population, useful if there are differences in your sample size per population, samples per population are pulled randomly.

 # coverage_vcfilter
 this will analyse mean coverage/depth (DP) per locus.
-Contrary to vcftools you can choose how to handle missing depth information, genotype with missing DP can be ignored when computing the average, or if should be considered zero.
+Contrary to vcftools you can choose how to handle missing depth information: genotype with missing DP can ither be ignored when computing the average or otherwise they can be considered as DP=0.
 Caution: vcftools seem to use both this criteria, for the table generated it ignores missing, but when filtering out loci according to coverage it seems to consider missing as zero.

 # vcf_joiner
 joins multiple vcf files in one file.
 Careful if they have different loci.